-The normal work week for operators on twelve (12) hour shifts will be as per the two (2) week schedule.
+The normal work week for operators on twelve (12) hour shifts will be as per the two (2) week pay period.

-The second regular day off for Process/Scada Operators will commence twenty-four (24) hours after the employee's last scheduled shift worked e.g. last scheduled work day completed at 08:00 Monday - double time begins 08:00 Tuesday until 08:00 Wednesday.
+The second regular day off for Process/SCADA Operators will commence twenty-four (24) hours after the operator's last scheduled shift worked e.g. last scheduled work day completed at 07:00 Monday - double time begins 07:00 Tuesday until 07:00 Wednesday.